octokit/fixtures/README.md

 APIs, the record task is run daily utilizing [Travis Cron Jobs](https://docs.travis-ci.com/user/cron-jobs/).
-If a change in the fixtures occurs, a pull request is opened (or updated) in order to notify the maintainers who can then release a new breaking version of the `octokit-fixtures` and notify developers of the update.
+If a change in the fixtures occurs, a pull request is opened (or updated) in order to notify the maintainers who can then release a new breaking version of the `@octokit/fixtures` package and notify developers of the update.

 ### Standalone server